drid/tulip/docs/usage.md

 ### Insert Tulip items
 - Tracks: Toggle to enable the insertion of track elements.
 - Glyphs: Toggle to enable the insertion of glyphs.
+- Text: Toggle to enable the insertion of text.

 ### Modify Selection
 - A slider to adjust the properties of the selected note text, offering fine-tuned control over its appearance or position.